-Complete a deposit slip at your bank, like you would for smaller amounts.
-Note the amount for cash and for checks, if any, and the overall amount in the appropriate boxes.
-Show the teller a legal form of picture identification, such as your driver's license or state ID card.
-Also present your Social Security card.
-By law, the teller must ask you some questions about the money, such as the source of it, and record the information in a currency transaction report.
-This report is for the Internal Revenue Service and it is necessary when a customer deposits or withdraws $10,000 or more.
+By law, the teller must ask you some questions about the money when you're depositing a large check or amount of money.
+They usually ask about the source of it and record the information in a currency transaction report.
+This report is for the Internal Revenue Service, and it is necessary when a customer deposits or withdraws $10,000 or more.
 You will receive a receipt at the end of the transaction.

 Your bank must file a Suspicious Activity Report, or SAR, when it notices behavior that may be illegal.
 For instance, it is illegal to try and prevent the bank from filing a CTR by depositing the money in small amounts over a period of time, whether at the same branch or different branches of the same bank.
 This is called structuring and could result in the IRS confiscating the money.
 Asking a teller not to file a CTR could cause the representative to file a SAR as well.

 Considering Cash Deposit Fees